konflux-ci/release-service-catalog/tasks/verify-access-to-resources/README.md

 | snapshot                | Namespace/name of the Snapshot                          | No       | -             |
 | requireInternalServices | Whether to check if internal requests can be created    | Yes      | false         |

+## Changes in 0.3.1
+* Fix shellcheck/checkton linting issues in the task

 ## Changes in 0.3.0
 * Added `requireInternalServices` parameter to determine if internal request checks are required.